Unbiasedness and Optimization of Regional Weight Cancellation: Regional Weight Cancellation

 where the extra subscript $i$ indicates the fission particle.
 This operation is effectively where the cancellation occurs: depending on the initial weights $w_i$ of the fission particles, the individual uniform components $w_{u,i}$ will be positive or negative, and taking their sum cancels some of the positive and negative weight which was in the region $\RR$.
 The uniform weight $U$ must be distributed uniformly within $\RR$.
 To do this, $n = \lceil \abs{U} \rceil$ new fission particles are sampled within $\RR$, each having a weight of $U/n$.
 The positions of the $n$ uniform particles are sampled uniformly in $\RR$.
 In our previous work, the direction was sampled from an isotropic distribution, as fission was assumed to be perfectly isotropic, and the energy was sampled from the fission spectrum of the material in $\RR$, as it was assumed that the fission spectrum had no dependence on incident neutron energy.
 These $n$ new uniform fission particles must be added to the fission bank, and will then be transported along with the other fission particles during the next fission generation.

-The method proposed in Ref.~\citenum{Belanger2021} that we have recalled here has several limitations.
+The method proposed in Ref.~\citenum{Belanger2021} that we have recalled here, was demonstrated to work successfully and be unbiased on a simple reactor physics benchmark problem.
+While those results were very promising, the initial implementation admittedly had several limitations.
 First, cancellation regions must be homogeneous, containing only a single fissile material.
 Second, fission must always be isotropic, and the fission spectrum must be independent of the incident energy.
 In general, even in continuous-energy transport, fission is almost always represented as isotropic, so this is not necessarily a large inconvenience.
 However, the fission energy spectrum is generally assumed to be dependent on the incident neutron energy.
 Furthermore, while Booth and Gubernatis argue that cancellation is unbiased for any value of the parameter $\beta$, the amount of canceled weight (and thus the efficiency of the method) clearly does depend on $\beta$.
 Using the minimum value of the fission density as $\beta$ is not necessarily the most efficient choice for achieving the highest amount of cancellation.
 Nonetheless, taking $\beta$ to be the minimum within $\RR$ guarantees that both $w_p$ and $w_u$ have the same sign as $w$: when $\beta$ is larger than the minimum, the point-wise portion, $w_p$, can change sign, potentially leading to even more positive and negative weight in the region than there was initially.
 The cancellation operation does not change the net weight $W_\text{net}$ in the bin, as

 will still be located in the bin.
 However, cancellation does change the total weight, $W_\text{tot}$, defined as the sum of the absolute values of all weights.
 The total weight before cancellation is

 while the post-cancellation total weight is